squirrel-prover/squirrel-prover/documentation/sphinx/source/introduction.rst

    Installation instructions are given in the README.md of the `repository
    <https://github.com/squirrel-prover/squirrel-prover/>`_.
 The
-   easiest however to discover Squirrel is to run it in the browser via the javascript application at TODO.
+   easiest way to discover Squirrel, however, is to run it in the browser via the javascript application at TODO.

 .. todo::